- Extended Learning Home

 The University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 The Doctor of Nursing Practice Program began admitting students in the fall of 2010.
-The National League for Nursing Accrediting Commission's Board of Commissioners granted the clinical doctorate nursing program (DNP) initial accreditation in March of 2013 and scheduled the next evaluation visit for Fall 2018.
+The Accreditation Commission for Education in Nursing, Inc. (ACEN) Board of Commissioners granted the clinical doctorate nursing program (DNP) initial accreditation in March of 2013 and scheduled the next evaluation visit for Fall 2017.

 For application instructions and deadlines, visit Doctor of Nursing Practice.